Home

 For Home Use and Gifts

 Collect decorative bottles in different shapes and sizes.
 You can find some rather usually-shaped bottles at flea markets and village stalls.
 Used wine bottles make fabulous herb vinegar containers.
-Fill your bottles with different combinations of herbs and vinegars and watch the kitchen come alive with color and flavor.

 Here are a few ideas that you can use for making and gifting herbal vinegars:-